oskarkorczak/oskarkorczak/README.md

-# I'm Oskar :wave: I materialise things :mage_man:
+# Hey, I'm Oskar

+A test-infected and passionate Agile software engineer.

+Check out me repositories to see what I currently look at.

 ## Statistics